Dealing with Pests

 How to Report Pest Problems

-To report pest problems, submit a Fix-it request form or contact your Housing Building Manager or Housing Front Desk.
+To report pest problems, submit a Fix-it request form or contact your Housing Building Manager or Housing Service Center.
 For urgent problems, call the emergency maintenance hotline at 725-1602.

 Crane Pest Control handles pest control for Student Housing, and a representative is on campus from 8:00 a.m. to 4:30 p.m.
 Monday through Friday except holidays.
 If you call the emergency maintenance number at 725-1602 after hours or on weekends, a duty supervisor will handle your call and determine if it is feasible to bring the pest control representative back to campus.